-- Inclusive and age-appropriate from Reception to Year 6
+EARLY Minds is inclusive and age-appropriate from Reception to Year 6.

 How is EARLY Minds delivered?

-90 minute sessions are delivered by qualified trainers from Suffolk Mind who creatively engage children using developmentally-appropriate stories, exploratory questions, activities, games and movements as well as hand illustrated cards to aid many different learning styles.
+90 minute sessions are delivered by qualified trainers from Suffolk Mind.
+We creatively engage children using developmentally appropriate strategies, including stories, exploratory questions, activities, games and movements as well as hand illustrated cards to aid many different learning styles.

-Each year group lesson plan works alongside the curriculum and is linked to the Suffolk Mind Emotional Needs and Resources model.
+Each year group lesson plan works alongside the curriculum and is linked to the Emotional Needs & Resources approach.

 - The Mental Health Toolkit: The Essentials course for max.
 16 staff members

 - Evaluation feedback